mstksg/inCode/copy/entries/type-levels.md

 SCons Entry @3 'b' (SCons Entry @4 'd' (SCons Entry @4 'a' (SSingle Entry @5 'c')))
 ```

-And a function to convert back down to a normal non-empty list, using GHC's
+Finally, a function to convert back down to a normal non-empty list, using
-`natVal` to "demote" a type-level `n :: Nat` to a `Natural`
+GHC's `natVal` to "demote" a type-level `n :: Nat` to a `Natural`

 ```haskell
 !!!type-levels/Level6.hs "fromSorted ::"